jchatel/quickmail-next-docs/leads/permanently-deleting-leads.md

 To export the leads you'd like to delete permanently, select the leads you'd like to delete permanently → Export (CSV will be sent to the email address you're using to login)

 ![screenshot](../images/005_file-YMQm7kuyzy.png)

+# Can I restore permanently deleted leads?

+It's not possible to restore into the account leads permanently deleted.
+There's currently no workaround to it but to clear the list and re-add the leads.

+However, that doesn't restore the data of the leads.